4W4I5/Semester-5-Notes/OS/Exam Prep/OS Quick Notes 1.md

 - **Security**: VMs enhance security by isolating potentially vulnerable applications or OS instances from each other.

 ### Windows Architecture:
-- **Kernel**: Windows operating systems have a kernel at their core, which manages memory, processes, and hardware interactions.
+- **Kernel**: Windows operating systems have a monolithic kernel at their core
 - **User Mode vs. Kernel Mode**: Windows employs a separation between user mode and kernel mode, with critical OS functions residing in the kernel.
 - **Hardware Abstraction Layer (HAL)**: HAL provides an abstraction layer for hardware, allowing Windows to run on various hardware platforms.
 - **Graphical User Interface (GUI)**: Windows is known for its GUI, which includes the desktop environment, windows, and graphical applications.